Are you waking up exhausted and under the cranky glare of your partner? If so, and there’s no easy way to say this, you are probably snoring.

 Snoring is often just ‘one of those things’ that you and your partner laugh (or grimace) about over breakfast.
 However, that doesn’t mean you should ignore it completely.
 When women snore during pregnancy, it can be indicative of a severe medical condition.

-Ranging from mild to severe, preeclampsia is characterized by high blood pressure that can have serious consequences, such as organ damage or even fetal death.
+Preeclampsia is characterized by high blood pressure that can range from mild to severe.
+Unfortunately, those who have serious consequences can experience organ damage or even fetal death.
 It poses a health risk to both expecting mothers and their babies.

-When women snore during their pregnancy, especially when they had no previous history of snoring, they are considered to be at high risk for developing this ailment (5).
+When women snore during their pregnancy, especially when they had no previous snoring history, they are considered at higher risk for developing this ailment or other blood pressure disorders.5O’Brien, L. M., Bullough, A. S., Owusu, J. T., Tremblay, K. A., Brincat, C. A., Chames, M. C., … & Chervin, R. D. (2012).
+Pregnancy-onset habitual snoring, gestational hypertension, and preeclampsia: prospective cohort study.
+American journal of obstetrics and gynecology, 207(6), 487-e1.
 With that said, the mere presence of snoring in pregnancy doesn’t mean you are suffering from this serious ailment.
 A pregnant woman also needs to be at least 20 weeks along in her pregnancy, have high blood pressure, and present with at least one of the following:

 - Pulmonary edema